karencfisher/simple-chat/readme.md

 https://pyttsx3.readthedocs.io/en/latest/

-Update: migrated from using the GPT-3 API to the chatGPT API, which is less costly to use.
+<b>Update:</b> migrated from using the GPT-3 API to the chatGPT API, which is less costly to use.

 <span style="color: gray">
 <h2>Installation</h2>